 Hotel le K2 Djola ****

 Hotel Barriere des Neiges *****

-Whether you’re looking for opulent splendor or world-class skiing and hospitality, there is no doubt that Courchevel will cater for you beyond expectations.
+Whether you’re looking for opulent splendour, or world-class skiing and hospitality, there’s no doubt that Courchevel will deliver beyond your expectations.

-Many come to Courchevel to indulge in everything on offer, without ever skiing.
-There is unlimited shopping, with designer stores in every direction; luxurious wellness spas and a plethora of eateries and bars to help you wind down.
-With breathtaking views all around, Courchevel offers incredible skiing throughout the day, with Northeast-facing slopes meaning great quality skiing morning through evening, topped off with jaw-dropping sunsets.
+With breathtaking views all around, Courchevel offers incredible skiing throughout the day, with Northeast-facing slopes meaning great quality skiing morning til evening, topped off by jaw-dropping sunsets.